devshawn/node-image-manipulator/README.md

-# node-image-manipulator
+# Node Image Manipulator

 A small node server which manipulates images it receives for use in a Docker demonstration.